 What is panang curry made of?

-Panang is a Malaysian curry (named for its city of origin) that typically includes either chicken or beef, but it can be made vegetarian as well.
+Panang is a Thai curry (named for its city of origin) that typically includes either chicken or beef, but it can be made vegetarian as well.

 Panang curries are milder and sweeter than traditional red curries, and they have a nutty flavor from peanuts ground into the panang curry paste.